RV Mattress Topper: The Easy Solution For Your Uncomfortable RV Bed!

 There are mattress toppers and then there mattress pads.

-Toppers usually just sit on top of the mattress, while a camper mattress pad often mimics the bottom sheet of your RV bed sheets in that it envelops the bed.
+Toppers usually just sit on top of the mattress, while a camper mattress pad often mimics the bottom sheet of your camper sheet set in that it envelops the bed.

 The topper is usually thicker than a pad.
 Mattress pads just offer a little more luxurious softness for those who prefer it.

 Some people also use pads to protect the mattress from liquid spills.